HomeLatest NewsGovTechSTPI launches 'LEAP AHEAD' to boost tech startups in India

 The LEAP AHEAD (Launchpad for Tech Entrepreneurs towards Accelerated Growth and Pioneering AHEAD) initiative is a pan-India programme designed to support startups that show early traction and are in the growth stage.

-It offers startups an array of benefits including an intensive three-month hybrid mentorship program, the opportunity for one-on-one mentorship with investors and experts, funding of up to ₹1 crore in a co-investment model, networking and global market exposure, a one-year free associate membership with TiE Delhi-NCR, incubation in STPI’s centers across India, and additional benefits from third-party service providers.
+It offers startups an array of benefits including an intensive three-month hybrid mentorship program, the opportunity for one-on-one mentorship with investors and industry experts, funding of up to ₹1 crore in a co-investment model, networking and global market exposure, a one-year free associate membership with TiE Delhi-NCR, incubation in STPI’s centers across India, and additional benefits from third-party service providers.

 Advertisement